 Knowledge of the Veterinarian

-What medical school did you veterinarian go to?
+What medical school did your veterinarian go to?
 Was their school located in the United States or abroad?
-In the United States it is typically much more difficult and selective to attend school where the bar is set higher for entry to veterinarian schools.
-I am partial to veterinarians that went to medical schools stateside than abroad.
-Also, the rules, regulations and criterion for becoming a veterinarian are different in each country so be careful who you choose if they did not get educated in the United States.
+In the United States, it is typically much more difficult and selective to attend a school where the bar is set higher for entry to veterinarian schools.
+I am partial to veterinarians that went to medical school stateside than abroad.
+Also, the rules, regulations, and criteria for becoming a veterinarian are different in each country so be careful who you choose if they did not get educated in the United States.

 The Cleanliness and Organization of the Office

 Hygiene is extremely important at home but even more so in a doctor’s office because of all of the sick pets that come through the doors.
 How clean is the waiting area?
 Look at the floors, the entranceway, landscaping.
 Does the environment show attention to detail and care?
 Are the waiting rooms clean and organized?
 Do you smell any foul or pungent odors?
 Remember, if you can smell an odor, your dog’s or cat’s olfactory glands are more than a 100 times more sensitive than a humans and it is even more unpleasant for them.
 There should be no smell of urine, feces or harsh chemicals.
 Are the waiting area, lounge and office space comfortable and suitable for you and your pet?
 Does the doctor separate young kittens and puppies that are more prone and susceptible to disease around other sick dogs and cats?
 Is there canine-specific comforting music playing throughout the office to calm your nervous pet?
 Are there any loud noises such as barking from their boarding facility that spills over into the treatment area?
 Your observational skills will serve you well here as you take in the ambiance of the general office.